savoirfairelinux/opendht/README.md

 See COPYING or https://www.gnu.org/licenses/gpl-3.0.en.html for the full GPLv3 licence.

+## Acknowledgements
+This project was originally based on https://github.com/jech/dht by Juliusz Chroboczek.
-This project is independent from another project called OpenDHT (Sean Rhea.
+It is independent from another project called OpenDHT (Sean Rhea.
 Ph.D.
 Thesis, 2005), now extinct.

 ## Donations
 We gratefully accept Bitcoin donations to support OpenDHT development at: `bitcoin:3EykSd1An888efq4Bq3KaV3hJ3JQ4FPnwm`.